Larry Miller (comedian): Early life and education

 Miller was born in Brooklyn into a Jewish family, and grew up in Valley Stream, New York, on Long Island.
-He studied music at Amherst College.
+He studied music (voice, cello, piano, drums) at Amherst College.

 Career

 Miller's first acting job was as the emcee on the TV series Fame.
 He gained mainstream attention for his part in popular scenes of Pretty Woman involving him as a store clerk for the main characters.

 His film roles include Walter Stratford in 10 Things I Hate About You as well as several characters in Christopher Guest's mockumentary films.
 He has held prominent supporting roles in Carry On Columbus, Radioland Murders, The Nutty Professor, Nutty Professor II: The Klumps, and Max Keeble's Big Move.
 He has over 50 film appearances.

 He was part of the main cast of Life's Work, The Pursuit of Happiness, and High School Cupid, a Cupid Inc. Story.
 He is also a frequent guest actor on television, most notably as the nasty doorman on Seinfeld in the episode "The Doorman".
 He played Edwin Poole in the ABC dramedy Boston Legal.
 He played nightclub owner Michael Dobson in two Law & Order episodes, first in the episode "Coma" and then later in "Encore".
 Miller appeared as himself in a third episode, "Smoke".
 He was also in 8 Simple Rules, where he played Tommy, Kyle's obnoxious father and Paul's (John Ritter) colleague.

-Miller is friends with Jerry Seinfeld, and once auditioned for the part of George Costanza.
+Miller is a friend of Jerry Seinfeld, and auditioned for the part of George Costanza.